honojs/website/getting-started/cloudflare-workers.md

 export default app
 ```

-Now, we recommend using Module Worker mode because the binding variables are localized.
+Bu now, we recommend using Module Worker mode because such as that the binding variables are localized.

 ## Serve static files

-To serve static files you need to setup.
+You need to set it up to serve static files.
 Static files are distributed by using Workers Sites.
 To enable this feature, edit `wrangler.toml` and specify the directory where the static files will be placed.